 What does the date stamped on the top left corner of the bag mean?

 The date stamped on the top left corner of the bag is the date that the bag itself was made.
 It is not the date that the soil was bagged.

 Can I buy products at your Portland Office?

 Our Portland office is just our administration office.
 We don’t sell direct to consumers.
 You can only buy our products at local garden centers/ independent retailers.
 (There are hundreds across New England and the Mid-Atlantic.)
 Our store locator can help you find one in your area.

 Are you available in California?

-We are working on direct distribution to the West Coast, but are not there yet.
-However, most of our products are available via Shopify through our website or though our store on Amazon, which was established to serve customers who do not live near one of our independent retailers.
+We are working on direct distribution to the West Coast but are not there yet.
+However, most of our products are available via Shopify through our website or through our store on Amazon, which was established to serve customers who do not live near one of our independent retailers.
 You can buy most items using Amazon Prime if you are a member.

 Can you ship Stonington to Canada?

 At this time, we do not ship outside of the US.

 I have an allergy to Shellfish – is Quoddy Blend, Lobster Compost safe to use?